strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ![Sign up for Strata](images/strata-home.png)

-After signing up for an account, you'll land on the Dashboard.
+After signing up for an account, you will land on the Dashboard.
 You can then set up your orchestrator, environment, identity fabric, and user flow using the buttons on the screen or left navigation.

 ## Import the demo Orchestration Recipe

 When we mix and match multiple identity services to build out end-to-end user journeys, we call them Orchestration Recipes.
-Using this Recipe, we'll deploy a user flow for a non-standard header-based demo application called Sonar.
+Using this Recipe, we will deploy a user flow for a non-standard header-based demo application called Sonar.

 To upload this recipe:

 1. Go to the dashboard and click the **Import Identity Orchestration Recipe** button at the top of the screen.
-2. From the Import screen, enter Sonar as the name for the user flow.
+2. From the Import screen, enter `Sonar` as the name for the user flow.
-3. Copy the code from **Amazon-Recipe.json** and paste it into the Configuration text box.
+3. Copy the code from [Amazon-Recipe.json](https://github.com/strata-io/strata-service-extension-examples/blob/main/amazon-verfied-permissions/Amazon_Recipe.json) and paste it into the Configuration text box.
 4. Click **Create**.

 Now that you’ve created a configuration with the default Recipe, the configuration details will appear in Maverics.
 Go to the dashboard from the left navigation and confirm the following:

 * **Identity Fabric**: Your identity fabric is a collection of all the identity services that you use with your apps.
-You can choose a variety of different identity services to use as an IDP, passwordless, or a user attribute provider.
-Here you will see Amazon_Cognito will be used as the primary IDP.
+You can choose a variety of different identity services to use such as an IDP, passwordless, or a user attribute provider.
+Here you will see *Amazon_Cognito* will be used as the primary IDP.
-* **Applications**: Applications are the resources and tools your users access.
-Sonar is a non-standards-based app that relies on headers for personalization and authorization decisions.
+* **Applications**: Applications are the resources and tools your users access. *Sonar* is a non-standards-based app that relies on headers for personalization and authorization decisions.
 We will proxy this application to modernize it.
 This application has multiple resources we will protect with access policies that are defined in the User Flow.
-* **User Flows**: Sonar Flow appears under User Flows.
+* **User Flows**: *Sonar Flow* appears under User Flows.
 The user flow defines the experience users will have when they go to access it.
-  * Select **Sonar Flow**.
+  * Select *Sonar Flow*.
 In this overview, you will note that the flow uses Amazon Cognito for authentication, and there are access policies on each of the application’s resources.

 ## Set up Cognito for authentication

-The first step we'll take to modernize Sonar is to use Amazon Cognito for authentication.
-In this section, you'll create a Cognito user pool with an app client for Sonar, as well as a test user.
-You'll then input configuration details into Maverics to complete the setup.
+The first step we will take to modernize *Sonar* is to use Amazon Cognito for authentication.
+In this section, you will create a Cognito user pool with an app client for Sonar, as well as a test user.
+You will then input configuration details into Maverics to complete the setup.

 First, from Cognito in your AWS console, follow steps 1 and 2 in Amazon's [Cognito Getting Started Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html) to create a user pool and add an app client.